Governance & Inclusion

 The self-interests of shareholders and executives are never fully aligned.
 This becomes evident from the simple fact that the owner wants to pay her management just as much as necessary while the management, in contrast, would like to earn as much as possible.
 For this reason, many legal requirements and regulations have been introduced.
-They serve to balance the interests between different stakeholders in the company.
-This is generally referred to as corporate goverance.
+They serve to balance the interests of different stakeholders in the company.
+This is generally referred to as corporate governance.

 Some companies are more diligent in applying governance rules than others which means that they meet higher standards in aligning executives' and owners' interests.
-Especially in the emerging markets, a good corporate governance is very important (International Finance Corporation research).
+Especially in emerging markets, good corporate governance is very important (International Finance Corporation research).
 The developed markets have already learned to appreciate good corporate governance, so that simple methods for identifying good governance no longer achieve a significant outperformance that was possible in the past (New York Times).